ErikKusch/Homepage/content/authors/ErikKusch/_index.md

 ---
 superuser: true
 title: Erik Kusch
-bio: In my research, I focus on statistical approaches to understanding complex processes and patterns in biology using a variety of data banks.
+bio: In my research, I focus on statistical approaches to understanding complex processes and patterns in our environment using a variety of data banks.
+I do so by creating bespoke, reproducible, and efficient data hanbdling pipelines.
 #btn:
 # - label: "Download my CV"
 # url: "/static/files/cv.pdf"